 The concurrent degree is offered by the School of Social Work and the Departments of Health Services and of Global Health in the School of Public Health and Community Medicine.
 The program enables students to complete the requirements for the MSW and MPH degrees within three years, which would require four years of academic work if earned separately.

 Students who matriculate into the full-time program in either Social Work or Public Health are eligible to apply for the concurrent degree program.
 Students must apply to and be accepted by both schools.
 Students admitted to the School of Social Work with advanced standing are eligible and should apply for both programs simultaneously.
 Students in the parttime Extended Degree Program in either the School of Social Work or Public Health are not eligible for the concurrent degree program.

 Students are strongly encouraged to complete up to one year of studies in social work before entering the public health program.
-Applications for entry are due by January 15 for Social Work and for Health Services.
-Global Health has a deadline of December 1.
 Each program or track in public health has its own applications/admissions process.
+Please refer to the links below and the School of Social Work Admission's tab at the top of the webpage for additional information and admission application deadlines.
 Typically, students apply to the School of Social Work in January and enter the MSW program in September.
 Then they apply to Public Health the following December or January and begin the MPH program in the summer or the next September for the COPHP.
 In some of the MPH programs, students begin taking MPH coursework as early as spring quarter of the SW foundation year.
 Staggered entry permits completion of all requirements within three years.

 Concurrent students select a concentration in social work and a track in health services or global health.